 Engineering & Science Festival is a FREE event for all ages with a wide variety of engaging activities designed for K-12 students and their family.

 - 2020 Engineering & Science Festival flyer (pdf )

 Current Activities are tentative and may change.

-Activity locations (SUB, ENGR, MEC, HML, KIN, )
+Activity locations (SUB, ENGR, MEC, HML, KIN, ERB )

 - FOOD is not provided.
 Bring a sack lunch or plan on visiting the Student Union Building, or Broadway vendors for refreshments.

-- No registration required to attend STEM Exploration, but some scheduled activities require that you sign up at the activity location.
+- No registration required to attend the Engineering and Science Festival, but some scheduled activities require that you sign up at the activity location.

 - With more than 40 activities it’s impossible to do everything.